 - Want to know how many centimetres of snow have fallen at your destination?
 There are plenty of good apps online that tell you which winter destinations have the most snowfall.
 The major ski resorts have their own app.

 - Be sure to save the contact details of your holiday insurer too.
-As our client, you will find these in KBC Touch.
+As a KBC customer, you will find these in KBC Touch.
 We hope that you won't need to use it, but if the worst happens you always have quick access to the right number.

 - Want to know the damage after an evening of après-ski?
 Simply check your balance with KBC Mobile.
 You can also use it to easily pay your friends back for that round of drinks.